Proxy voting: Related systems

+Use of proxy voting in legislatures

 The United States parliamentary manual Riddick's Rules of Procedure notes that, under proxy voting, voting for officers should be done by ballot, due to the difficulties involved in authentication if a member simply calls out, "I cast 17 votes for Mr. X."

 Proxy voting is also an important feature in corporate governance in the United States through the proxy statement.
 Companies use proxy solicitation agencies to secure proxy votes.

-Legislatures

 The rules of some assemblies presently forbid proxy voting.
-There is a plan to forbid proxy voting in the United States House of Representatives.
+Some legislators plan to forbid proxy voting in the United States House of Representatives.

 A recent vote showed 53 Democrats and 26 Republicans voted by proxy.
 Forbidding proxy voting can result, however, in the absence of a quorum and the need to compel attendance by a sufficient number of missing members to get a quorum.
 See call of the house.